 notice that:

---no-install-recommends install
+--no-install-recommends installand

-are two completely different strings.
+–no-install-recommends installare two completely different strings.
 So that the error you get:

-is the result you've copied content of your Dockerfile from here and you should have rather copied it from github (you can even click raw
+E: Invalid operation –no-install-recommendsis the result you've copied content of your Dockerfile from here and you should have rather copied it from github (you can even click raw button there to be 100% sure you copy totally plain text without any additional formatting, changed encoding etc.)

 Currently there's no official way to run minikube from within a container.
 Here's a two months old quote from one of minikube's contributors: